CLAY: Conditional Visual Similarity Modulation in Vision-Language Embedding Space: Related Work

 \textbf{Vision-Language Embedding Models} are trained on large-scale image-text pair data to embed images and texts into a shared embedding space.
 Vision-Language Models~(VLMs) such as CLIP~\cite{radford2021learning} or SigLIP~\cite{zhai2023sigmoid}, support semantic alignment of visual and textual representations through contrastive learning.
 Multi-modal Large Language Models~(mLLMs) have extended to provide a more flexible representation conditioning process by utilizing the instruction-following capability of LLMs~\cite{meng2025vlm2vecv2, qwen3vlembedding, kim2026meol}.
 Recent studies~\cite{dorfman2025ip, nguyen2025csd, Ye-Bin_2023_ICCV} have explored the structure of the VLM embedding space to enable text-guided control over visual embeddings for various tasks.
 For instance, \citet{dorfman2025ip} project visual embedding into a text-based subspace, thereby extracting the text-related visual contexts useful for compositional image generation.
 However, these approaches primarily focus on aligning visual representations with textual semantics, rather than modeling their relative relationships.
 We further develop this idea to effectively capture the relationships among visual features within the textual subspace, accounting for the hyperspherical nature of the embedding manifold for accurate relationship modeling.

 \paragraph{Conditional image retrieval} With the increasing importance of retrieving images that satisfy user-specified conditions, prior studies have proposed utilizing text conditions and incorporating visual features to focus on specific attributes~\cite{hsieh2025focallens} in the image or to modify particular contexts~\cite{guo2019fashion, liu2021cirr, baldrati2023zero, zhang2024magiclens}.
 As an early work, Conditional Similarity Networks~\cite{veit2017conditional} alleviated the limitation of the single similarity metric of embedding methods by employing conditioning masks to select condition-specific embedding dimensions.
 To specify this task, GeneCIS~\cite{vaze2023genecis} introduced a benchmark that categorizes text conditions into two types: \textit{focus on} and \textit{change}, and proposed a training-based method that fine-tunes the image encoder and condition feature modulator from the paired dataset.
 Following this, most subsequent studies have tackled the \textit{change} type, retrieving images that differ only in specific attributes from the query image, known as Composed Image Retrieval~(CIR)~\cite{guo2019fashion, liu2021cirr, baldrati2023zero, jang2024spherical, Gu_2024_CVPR, karthik2024vision, zhang2024magiclens}.
-Another line of work~\cite{hsieh2025focallens} aims to retrieve images by focusing on specific attributes within a query image.
+Another line of work~\cite {hsieh2025focallens} aims to retrieve images by focusing on specific attributes within a query image.
 We explore the latter direction, which is relatively underexplored compared to CIR, and leverage the joint embedding space of VLMs to effectively perform conditional image retrieval.
+Concurrent work~\cite{liu2026conditional} also shares similar conditional representation learning via constructing the text-conditioned embedding space.